mtojek/dependency-injection-in-go/README.md

 ## User stories

 * There is a library in which a user can borrow a book.
-* The user has name
+* The user has name.
-* The book has a title
+* The book has a title.
 * The user can borrow a book.

 ## Design of the solution